-Digital Marketing trends – Is SEO still black and white?
+Digital Marketing trends for 2018 – Is SEO still Black and White?

-SEO, SEM, PPC, CPC, ROI, digital marketing has been filled with a tonne of acronyms that business owners have had to digest.
-So, how are we ever going to keep up with the changes?
+SEO, SEM, PPC, CPC, ROI, 2017 has been filled with a tonne of acronyms that business owners have had to digest.
+So, how much has changed?
 Is SEO finally as simple as a blackhat and whitehat or do you need to retrain yourself for the new year?
 Let’s talk…

 Black versus white